Kashier-payments/Kashier-IOS-SDK/README.md

 ## SDK Installation
 Please note that all the methods are of type 'Void'

-- Get our latest framework version from [Releases](https://github.com/Kashier-payments/Kashier-IOS-SDK/releases)
+- Get our latest framework (xcframework) version from [Releases](https://github.com/Kashier-payments/Kashier-IOS-SDK/releases)
-- Extract the .zip file to get the **.framework**
+- Extract the .zip file to get the **.xcframework**
-- Drag the .framework to your project
+- Drag the .xcframework to your project

 ![Add to project](./Docs/01-Add-to-project.png)